 Acid wear on the enamel comes from a diet rich in acids and the effects of acidic wear can cause sensitivities and other oral ailments.
-To protect his patients, Dr. James Fondriest, your Lake Forest, IL dentist shares acidic foods you should limit from your diet.
+To protect his patients, Dr. James Fondriest, shares acidic foods you should limit from your diet.

 - Salad dressing.
 Store-bought salad dressings—especially a vinaigrette—have high-levels of acidity.
 However, if you pair the dressing with veggies like lettuce and carrots, the effects of acid wear won’t impact your smile as much.

 - Tomatoes.
 Though many fruits have some acidic qualities, tomatoes in particular cause acidic reactions to occur within the body.
-To neutralize their harshness, your Lake Forest, IL dentist recommends eating tomatoes with pastas or breads.
+To neutralize their harshness, we recommend eating tomatoes with pastas or breads.

 - Wine.
 Many doctors say a glass of red wine is quite good for the body.
 Yet, wine, in general, does two things: stains teeth and causes acidic reactions in the body.
 It’s best to drink a glass water for every glass of wine you have.